BrrunaRibeiro/tasknest-react/README.md

 ## Project Goals

-TaskManagerApp is designed to simplify task management by providing a centralized platform to plan, organize, and track tasks effectively.
+TaskNest is designed to simplify task management by providing a centralized platform to plan, organize, and track tasks effectively.
 Its key goals include:

 1. **Ease of Use**: A minimalistic and user-friendly interface designed for individuals and teams.
 2. **Feature-Focused Development**: Core features are prioritized to meet user needs effectively while leaving room for future enhancements.